-The trail is not so much difficult, except for the last 3k, as it is long.
-30k makes for a long 8-10 hour hike.
+The trail to Panorama Ridge from Rubble Creek is not so much difficult as it is long.
+30 kilometres makes for a long 8-10 hour roundtrip hike.
 Staying overnight, therefore is a great idea.
-There are several options for this.
-The beautiful though always crowded Garibaldi Lake campsite, the less crowded and also beautiful Taylor Meadows campsite, the seldom crowded and serene Helm Creek campsite (located on the side of Black Tusk).
+There are several excellent options for camping in the valleys around Panorama Ridge.
+The beautiful though often crowded Garibaldi Lake campsite, the less crowded and also beautiful Taylor Meadows campsite, the seldom crowded and serene Helm Creek campsite (located on the side of Black Tusk).

 Panorama Ridge stretches for 1.5k, then drops into an expansive meadow down to Garibaldi Lake and access to the Burton Hut at the far end of the lake.
 The hut is little used in the summer due to its remoteness.
 This route, via Panorama Ridge, is the best way to reach this difficult to reach hut in the summer.